Faculty Publications and Events

 William Harkins, Senior Lecturer of Pastoral Theology and Care, led the Officer's Retreat for Newnan Presbyterian Church (along with CTS alums Harry Barrow and DC Adams).
 He led a workshop for the Episcopal Diocese of Alabama at St. Luke's, Mountain Brook, on "Staying Healthy in Ministry," sponsored by the Church Pension Fund.
 Bill was keynote speaker at the Vine Pastoral Counseling Center in Huntsville, Alabama on "Pastoral Resilience and Imagination".
 He attended the CPG/CREDO 2014 Faculty Convocation in Memphis, Tennessee, where he co-led a workshop on psychological health among clergy.
 Bill led a workshop on Psychological Resilience in Ministry at the 2014 Consortium of Endowed Episcopal Parishes, in Atlanta.
 He led a Diocesan Workshop on "Safeguarding God's People," sexual boundary training at the Cathedral of St. Philip.
 Bill attended the Georgia Association for Marriage and Family Therapists conference at St. Simon's Island, Georgia.
 He served as Faculty for CREDO for Recently Ordained Clergy, Camp Beckwith Alabama in May.
 Bill served as consultant/advisor to the Diocese of Atlanta "The Road Episcopal Service Corps Fellows" at Emmaus House.
 He led the Vestry Retreat for St. Paul's Episcopal Church, Newnan.

 Steve Hayner, President, preached for the ordination of Yeonkwon Jeong at the Korean Community Presbyterian Church on March 9.
 On March 16, he preached at the First Presbyterian Church, Spartanburg, SC, taught adult Sunday School, and gave a Reformed Theology Seminar in the evening.
 On March 18, Steve led the Vesper Service at the Lenbrook Retirement Community.
 On March 20, he spoke at the presidents’ lunch for the Association of Presbyterian Colleges and Universities.
+On April 3-5, Steve spoke at a pastors & leaders conference for International Justice Mission and led the closing communion service for their Global Prayer Gathering.

 Paul Huh, Assistant Professor of Worship and Director of Korean American Ministries, published The Mystery Worshipper미국교회 이렇게 예배한다 by DongYun Press, Seoul, Korea, November 2013.
 This Korean book illustrates Sunday worship services of 30 different Atlanta and U.S. congregations that I visited for the past 5 years.
 The chapters are 1.
 Mainline Protestant Churches; 2.
 Independent Evangelical Churches; 3.
 Orthodox and Roman Catholic; 4.
 Afro-American Churches; 5.
 Multi-Cultural/Multi-Ethnic Churches.
 There are 3 academic papers included as appendix for theoretical and historical framework for crossing worship boundaries defined by each tradition and communities: 1.
 Recovery of Beauty: A Theology of Korean-American Worship and Preaching, 2.
 Martin Bucer and Strassburg Liturgy, 3.
 Liturgy and Coenobite Community in Taizé.
 Additionally, on March 2 Paul preached at Binnerri English Ministry and provided a choir workshop at Binnerri Church.
 On March 9, he performed a Bach Cello Suite for Offertory at Pleasant Hill Presbyterian Church, Duluth.
 In April, the Korean American Ministries (KAM) published a new journal issue, No. 6 "Twelve Influential Early Korean Preachers."
 The whole issue is available in English and can be downloaded at http://webkam.org/journal.
 On April 13, Paul preached at Athens Korean Presbyterian, Athens, GA.
 On April 30-May 3, he attended the Presbyteries' Committee on Exams, San Antonio, TX.
 On May 4 and 11, Paul preached at Athens Korean Presbyterian Church, Athens, GA.
 On May 18, he will preach and lead a worship workshop at Denver Korean Presbyterian Church, Denver, CO.
 On May 19-June 12, Paul will travel to Korea in partnership with Presbyterian University and Theological Seminary, Seoul; Honam University and Theological Seminary, Kwangju; Hannam University, Daejun, Korea to preach and lead workshops.
 On June 14-21, he will attend General Assembly, Detroit, MI, presenting a Recommendation from National Racial Ethnic Ministry Task Force as the chair.
 On June 23, Paul will give "Atlanta Worship Communities," a lecture presentation to visiting pastors/Th.D. students from Presbyterian University and Theological Seminary, Korea.
 On July 10-12, he will attend the North American Academy of Liturgy, Minneapolis, MN, Committee meeting.
 In the Fall Semester 2014, Paul will be on sabbatical at Collegeville Institute for Ecumenical and Cultural Research, Collegeville, MN; a Benedictine Community for ecumenical and cultural research and known as an incubation place for liturgical renewal.
 He will be engaging in the writing project of a book, "Lament to Praise: Introduction to Korean Worship" (Order of Saint Luke Publication).
 The Collegeville Institution granted him a prestigious "Kilian McDonnell Fellowship in Faith and Culture" as the Resident Scholar.

 Elizabeth Johnson, J. Davison Philips Professor of New Testament, did a webinar for the Presbyterian Outlook on February 11, “Preaching the Lectionary Texts in Lent.”
 Feasting on the Gospels, vol. 3 Mark will be released in June.
+On April 22, Feasting on the Gospels: Matthew vols.
+1 and 2 will be awarded the Reference Book of the Year award from the Academy of Parish Clergy.

 Kimberly Long, Associate Professor of Worship, led a worship event for New Harmony Presbytery (SC) on March 1.
 She will serve as an ecumenical observer for the PCUSA at the Anglican Communion Consultation on Marriage on June 3-6, in Kansas City, MO.
 Kim will serve as faculty for the Yale Congregations Project on June 22-25, in New Haven, CT.
 She also announced the fourth of six volumes of the Feasting on the Word Worship Companion was published (Year A, Vol. 2, Trinity to Reign of Christ).